proto4426/PissoortThesis/README.md

 R package for the master's thesis in statistics of Antoine Pissoort at Université Catholique de Louvain

 ## R code to install the package from GitHub
-`devtools::install_github("proto4426/PissoortThesis", build_vignettes=T)`
+Install the `devtools` if you don't have it yet.
+Then `devtools::install_github("proto4426/PissoortThesis", build_vignettes=T)`

 Sometimes, you may have to use